temporalio/documentation/docs/application-development/foundations.md

 #### Code samples

-You can find a complete list of executable code samples in [Temporal's GitHub repository](https://github.com/temporalio).
+You can find a complete list of executable code samples in [Temporal's GitHub repository](https://github.com/temporalio?q=samples-&type=all&language=&sort=).

-The [Temporal Simple Polyglot](https://github.com/temporalio/temporal-polyglot) repository showcases how Workflow Executions, written in different languages, can send messages to each other.
-Go, Java, PHP, and TypeScript SDKs are represented in this sample.
-It also shows how to properly propagate errors, including how to do so across Workflows written in different languages.
-For more information, see the [Polyglot Microservice Orchestration](https://www.youtube.com/playlist?list=PLl9kRkvFJrlTLo5URV5IK6lCmiM3ir3f5) video on YouTube.

 Additionally, several of the [Tutorials](https://learn.temporal.io) are backed by a fully executable template application.